15 Dog Breeds With Amber Eyes: Pictures, Facts & History

 1. Chesapeake Bay Retriever

 The Chesapeake Bay Retriever, affectionately nicknamed “Chessie,” is a breed with dazzling amber eyes.
-The breed’s coat colors can be brown, sedge, deadgrass, and tan.
+The breed’s coat colors include brown, sedge, deadgrass, and tan.
 The amber eyes and the various coat colors complement each other well, creating an appealing look for the Chesapeake Bay Retriever.

 In terms of personality, they are known to be affectionate and sensitive.
 They love their families and are eager to please, making them great dogs to train.